Spanish American wars of independence

-The independence of Spanish America did not constitute an anticolonial movement.
-The conflict resulted in the dissolution of the Spanish Monarchy and the creation of new States.
-Slavery was not abolished, but the new republics immediately left the formal system of racial classification and hierarchy, the caste system, the Inquisition, and noble titles.
-Criollos (those of Spanish descent born in the New World) and mestizos (those of mixed American Indigenous and Spanish blood or culture) replaced Spanish-born appointees in most political governments.
+The conflict resulted in the dissolution of the Spanish Empire in the region and the creation of new states.
+The new republics abandoned the formal system of the Inquisition and noble titles, but in most of these new countries, slavery was not immediately abolished.
+Total abolition did not come until the 1850s in most of the Latin American countries.
+The Criollos of European descent born in the New World, and mestizos, of mixed Indigenous and European heritage, replaced Spanish-born appointees in most political offices.
 Criollos remained at the top of a social structure that retained some of its traditional features culturally, if not legally.
-Slavery finally ended in all of the new nations.
 For almost a century thereafter, conservatives and liberals fought to reverse or to deepen the social and political changes unleashed by those rebellions.
-The American independences had as a direct consequence the Forced displacement of the Spanish population that suffered a forced emigration during the war and later, due to the laws of Expulsion of the Spaniards from America of the new states with the purpose of consolidating their independence.
+The Spanish American independences had as a direct consequence the forced displacement of the royalist Spanish population that suffered a forced emigration during the war and later, due to the laws of Expulsion of the Spaniards from the new states in the Americas with the purpose of consolidating their independence.

-The events in Spanish America were related to the wars of independence in the former French colony of St. Domingue, Haiti, and the transition to independence in Brazil.
-Brazil's independence, in particular, shared a common starting point with that of Spanish America, since both conflicts were triggered by Napoleon's invasion of the Iberian Peninsula, which forced the Portuguese royal family to flee to Brazil in 1807.
-The process of Latin American independence took place in the general political and intellectual climate of Popular sovereignty that emerged from the Age of Enlightenment that influenced all of the Atlantic Revolutions, including the earlier revolutions in the United States and France.
-A more direct cause of the Spanish American wars of independence were the unique developments occurring within the Kingdom of Spain and its monarchy triggered by the Cortes of Cadiz, concluding with the emergence of the new Spanish American republics in the post-Napoleonic world.
+Events in Spanish America transpired in the wake of the successful Haitian Revolution and transition to independence in Brazil.
+Brazil's independence in particular shared a common starting point with that of Spanish America, since both conflicts were triggered by Napoleon's invasion of the Iberian Peninsula, which forced the Portuguese royal family to flee to Brazil in 1807.
+The process of Hispanic American independence took place in the general political and intellectual climate of popular sovereignty that emerged from the Age of Enlightenment that influenced all of the Atlantic Revolutions, including the earlier revolutions in the United States and France.
+A more direct cause of the Spanish American wars of independence were the unique developments occurring within the Kingdom of Spain triggered by the Cortes of Cadiz, concluding with the emergence of the new Spanish American republics in the post-Napoleonic world.

 Historical context

 Political independence was not necessarily the foreordained outcome of the political turmoil in Spanish America.
 "There was little interest in outright independence."
 As historians R.A.
 Humphreys and John Lynch note, "it is all too easy to equate the forces of discontent or even the forces of change with the forces of revolution."
 Since "by definition, there was no history of independence until it happened," when Spanish American independence did occur, explanations for why it came about have been sought.
-The Latin American Wars of Independence were essentially led by European diaspora against European empires.
+The Spanish American Wars of Independence were essentially a power vacuum in the Spanish monarchy that resulting in a rupture that gave rise to new states.